LBNL-UCB-STI/beam/docs/tutorial.rst

 ride-hail vehicles.
 The number of ride-hail vehicles calculated by multiplying this parameter value and total number of household vehicles.
 If you set it to 0.01 then you can see multiple Replanning events with the reason "ResourceUnavailable RIDE_HAIL".
 Which indicates that there's not enough ride-hail vehicles.
+The event file is available after the simulation finishes.
+Its location is *./output/sf-light/urbansim-hh5k_TIMESTAMP/ITERS/it.0/0.events.csv.gz*.

 Simulation Result Analysis